SumoLogic/sumologic-documentation/docs/dashboards/restricted-operators-dashboards.md

 ## Auto refresh restrictions

-The following operators can't be used in Auto refresh:
+The following operators cannot be used in Auto refresh:

 * `Compare With` can be used when your query's aggregate operation is grouped by a [timeslice](/docs/search/search-query-language/search-operators/timeslice)
 * `Details`